Deep-MI/fsqc/README.md

 through the processing results.
 Note that no display manager is required for this module, i.e. it can be run on a remote server, for example.

+- skullstrip module

+This module allows for the automated generation cross-sections of the brain that are overlaid with the colored and semi-transparent brainmask. this allows to check the quality of the skullstripping in FreeSurfer.
+The resulting images will be saved to the 'skullstrip' subdirectory that will be created within the output directory.

 - fornix module

 This is a module to assess potential issues with the segmentation of the